There are different ways to feed lambs, many ways. One method is not better

 in the winter are often creep-fed and finished on high concentrate

-diets, whereas lambs born later in the season are often placed
+diets, whereas lambs born later in the season (spring) are often placed

-on pasture with their dams.
-Some feeding programs utilize both
+on pasture (or range) with their dams.
+Many feeding programs utilize both

 pasture and grain.